MicrosoftDocs/dataexplorer-docs/data-explorer/use-event-grid-connection.md

 ### [Azure Data Lake](#tab/azure-data-lake)

 To upload files to Data Lake Storage Gen2, use the [Azure Data Lake SDK](https://www.nuget.org/packages/Azure.Storage.Files.DataLake/).
 The following steps demonstrate the use of Azure.Storage.Files.DataLake v12.5.0 to create a new filesystem in Azure Data Lake storage and upload a local file with metadata to that filesystem.
+The upload triggers the Event Grid data connection, which ingests the data into Azure Data Explorer.

 1. Define variables for use in the following steps.